wp-plugins/reverbnation-master/readme.txt

 * Reverbnation Master Buttons Widget:
 * Cool transparent Reverbnation Profile Button to connect your wordpress and boost up your Reverbnation Profile

+Reverbnation Master Administrator Dashboard Widget:
+* The wordpress administrator dashboard widget allows you to have any native reverbnation widget inside your wordpress dashboard page
+* Very useful to listen to music or have your reverbnation schedule close by while you work on your wordpress

 Reverbnation Master Advanced Responsive Widget:
 * Makes your life easy to manage all Reverbnation Widgets
 * Cleans and speeds up Reverbnation scripts for optimal page load times